Contact

 Thanks to the use of approaches such as Vapnik-Chervonenki's Dimension Bounds, a newly added sensor does not bring chaos to the system, but rather improves the accuracy of data recognition.

 To improve and automate the root cause analysis, the SHAP Feature Importance approach can be used, for example.
-This predicts how the change in a value (feature) affects the other values in the same row (at the same time).
+This predicts how the change in a value (feature) affects the other values in the same line (at the same point in time).
 In this way, each individual sensor value can be retrospectively evaluated for its effect on the anomaly.
 The possible prediction and thus the deviation detection becomes much more accurate.

 How to use artificial intelligence - Pareto before optimization